damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 When I heard that they had switched to GitLab, I had a blast!
 Yaaay! **Welcome Codepen!** <i class="fa fa-codepen" aria-hidden="true"></i>&nbsp;&nbsp;<i class="fa fa-gitlab" aria-hidden="true"></i>

-They're very cool folks, only [eight of them][team] make such an awesome product!
+They're very cool folks, only [eight of them][team] making such an awesome product!
 They're also remote-only, like us.

 Listen to their podcast episode, which details why and how this move went.
 If you'd rather read, we've gathered some highlights in the following section.